Travelling with Pets

 Pet Checks

-In accordance with the EU pet regulation 576/2013 if you don’t have the correct documents or your pet hasn’t been properly prepared it may be detained and sent back to the country it travelled from.
-You must pay the costs for this.
+In accordance with the EU pet regulation 576/2013 documentary and identity checks are required in respect of the non-commercial movement of pets.
+If you don’t have the correct documents or your pet hasn’t been properly prepared it may be detained and sent back to the country it travelled from.
+You will be required to meet the costs for this.

 The NI Traveller’s Point of Entry are: